 A document management platform makes both uploading and accessing documents a simple task.
 It increases productivity and helps to align processes throughout departments and the organisation as a whole.

 Internal Communication Tools: A Collaborative Effort

-All of these internal communication tools will contribute to a more collaborative workforce, but not one individual tool will make for truly effective workplace communication.
-In order to fully utilise the benefits of effective internal communication tools, they must work together and not as separate entities.
+All of these internal communication tools will contribute to a more collaborative workforce.
+But, in order to fully utilise internal communication tools, they must work together and not as separate entities.

 1. Reduced Productivity

-When we told you professionals spend 50% of their time looking for documents, it was made quite clear the significance of lost time due to poor document management.
-When your employees aren’t aware of content locations they lose valuable time they could better spend on other aspects of their role.
-Centralised knowledge bases help to cut waste in the time spent looking for information in an unorganised system.
+When we told you professionals spend 50% of their time looking for documents, it was made quite clear the significance of lost time due to poor document management and collaboration.

 2. Lower Morale

-A myriad of factors contribute to employee morale, but almost all of them will be linked to internal communication in some way.
+If employee morale is low in the business, it will be linked to internal communication in some way.
 Whether it be through lack of appreciation, feeling isolated at work or not having the tools to do your role to the best of your ability, they are all products of poor internal communication.

 3. Higher Turnover of Staff